 |La Petite Rigault||Self Catering||Flexible||2||4||1||Nil|

-The kitchen is very well-equipped with a dishwasher, fan electric oven, gas hob, washing machine, microwave, toaster, cafetieres, kettle and fridge-freezer; there is also plenty of crockery, cutlery, glasses and kitchen implements which are all new too.
+The kitchen is well-equipped with a dishwasher, fan electric oven, gas hob, washing machine, microwave, toaster, cafetieres, kettle and fridge-freezer; there is also plenty of crockery, cutlery, glasses and kitchen implements which are all new too.

 We've tried to think of everything you'll need and feedback has been it has everything needed and more; 2 separate visitors have said they want this kitchen in their own home!

-There is a dining table with 4 chairs as well as a new suede & leather 3 seater recliner sofa and a tub chair, a coffee-table and a bookcase with a selection of books.
+There is a dining table with 4 chairs as well as a suede & leather 3 seater recliner sofa and a tub chair, a coffee-table and a bookcase with a selection of books.
 The lounge/diner has French doors onto the patio area and garden.
 There are wooden floors throughout our cosy gite.

 The property has 2 spacious bedrooms.
 The ground floor bedroom overlooks the garden and has a double sleigh bed.